Kwame Kwaten: Artist management (2006–present)

-In 2006, Kwaten joined ATC Management as a manager where he looked after Laura Mvula, The Night VI, Steve Brown, Shannon Saunders and Kerry Leatham.
+In 2006, Kwaten joined ATC Management, where he managed Laura Mvula, The Night VI, Steve Brown, Shannon Saunders and Kerry Leatham.

 In 2010, Kwaten established Cre8ing Vision together with Andrea Euell and Nicola Charles.
 Since its conception, the three co-directors have been running an annual music business seminar, The Ultimate Seminar, that calls on both rising and established musicians and influential industry professionals to talk about the local music business and their individual journeys and struggles.
 It enables students to network with like-minded people and has called upon acts such as Kanye West, Stormzy and Darcus Beese from Island Records among others.

-Cre8ing Vision has also started different verticals such as The Music Business On Lock Show - or The MBOL Show, Music Surgery, A&R Focus Groups and The Ultimate Circle ⭕️.
+Cre8ing Vision has also started different verticals such as The Music Business On Lock Show – or The MBOL Show, Music Surgery, A&R Focus Groups and The Ultimate Circle ⭕️.
 Launched in early 2020, The MBOL Show is a flagship Instagram Live show that delves into the lives of Music Business executives and answers questions in real-time to a worldwide online audience.

-Music Surgery consists of exclusive workshops held at key music organisations, focusing on different areas of the industry.
-It is a round table talk with real tangible information and insight.
+Music Surgery consists of workshops held at key music organisations, focusing on different areas of the industry.
+It is a round table talk with possibly beneficial information and insight.

 The A&R Focus Groups aims to help those wanting to embark on a career in A&R and Music Management.

 The Ultimate Circle was created after a noticeable lack of mentoring programmes available for people wanting to break into the music business.
 The programme is designed to help break down barriers and open doors for employment by arming those seeking to pursue a career in music with one to one help from those already established within the business.

 In 2014, Kwaten started his own management company called Ferocious Talent, where he worked with acts like Rumer.
 Under Ferocious Talent, she sold a million copies of her debut album, Seasons of My Soul.
 More recently, he has been working with acts like Amrit Kaur, Vivienne Chi, Kaidi & NK-OK, Blue Lab Beats and Caitlyn Scarlett.
 He also acts as an international consultant and manages and advises international acts, brands, actors and actresses on the music business in Europe.

 Kwaten has also launched a consultancy branch under Ferocious Talent called F.A.B Consultancy where he will explain all the different options such as Ferocious Label Services where clients could release their music or have ongoing consultations - which consists of regular meetings and calls with Kwaten and his partner, Jonny Taylor.